burlachenkok/burlachenkok.github.io/index.md

 <div style="background-color:yellow"> This website is under construction </div>

-Konstantin Burlachenko.
-Ph.D. candidate and member of Professor [Peter Richtarik's Optimization and Machine Learning Lab](https://richtarik.org/) of
+My name is Konstantin Burlachenko and I am a Ph.D. candidate and member of Professor [Peter Richtarik's Optimization and Machine Learning Lab](https://richtarik.org/) of
 [Computer, Electrical and Mathematical Sciences and Engineering of KAUST University](https://cemse.kaust.edu.sa/)

 ---